 Care and Feeding of Your Brownie

 So, what is the protocol to keep your own Brownie happy?
-There are some rules of thumb that tend to show up often in the folklore:
+Some rules of thumb tend to show up often in the folklore:

 - Brownies and other house elves tend to enjoy a neat and tidy house.
 They will help you with chores, but they will be annoyed if the household is not clean.